-How do I change my name so it shows correctly on my rate notice? (e.g. maiden name to married name)
+How do I change my name so that it shows correctly on my Rates notice? (e.g. maiden name to married name)

 Council cannot change a name record as our records need to reﬂect what is recorded at the Titles Office, Department of Natural Resources and Mines.

 It is suggested you see a Solicitor, or obtain the appropriate forms from the Magistrates Court if you wish to carry out your own conveyancing.
 Council will be notified by the Department of Natural Resources and Mines accordingly and will update its records to reﬂect this change.

 Local governments provide essential services to their community such as water and waste infrastructure, waste disposal, roads, parks and gardens.

 They also administer various laws and regulations to help maintain and improve services and facilities for the community.